varun325/Python_Script_to_manage_your_Folders_automatically/README.md

         home = Path.home()

         #Replace "/Books" with the destination folder
-        #You can also replace books with a different vatiable name
+        #You can also replace books with a different variable name
         if not os.path.exists(str(home)+folder+"/Books"):
             os.makedirs(str(home)+folder+"/Books")